sachinsinghi/GUI-docs/HTML/getting-started/icon-system.md

 			<a href="https://www.filamentgroup.com/" target="_blank">Filament group</a>.
 		</p>
 		<p class="lead">
 			GUI 1.* uses an icon font where each icon is a character in the font.
-Although this works well there are a couple of drawbacks; accessibility and file size.
+Although this works well, there are a couple of drawbacks; accessibility and file size.
 Using the new icon system we can display semantic, accessible icons when they are required.
 		</p>
 	</div>